awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.SAP.md

 + The `reorg rebuild` index command isn't supported\.
 + AWS DMS does not support clusters or using MSA \(Multi\-Site Availability\)/Warm Standby as a source\.
 + When `AR_H_TIMESTAMP` transformation header expression is used in mapping rules, the milliseconds won't be captured for an added column\.
++ Running Merge operations during CDC will result in a non\-recoverable error\.
+To bring the target back in sync, run a full load\.
++ Rollback trigger events are not supported for tables that use a data row locking scheme\.

 ## Permissions required for using SAP ASE as a source for AWS DMS<a name="CHAP_Source.SAP.Security"></a>